AuReMe/esmecata/README.md

 |40              |strain          |
 |41              |isolate         |

-Some ranks (which are not non-hierarchical) are not used for the moment when using this method (so some taxons can be removed whereas they are below a kept rank):
+Some ranks (which are not non-hierarchical) are not used for the moment when using this method (so some taxa can be removed whereas they are below a kept rank):

 |Level           |Rank                   |Note                                                                                              |
 |----------------|-----------------------|--------------------------------------------------------------------------------------------------|